 There are many things which add an air of mystery and mysticism to this band: the prolific nature in which they release albums, sometimes as many as 2 or 3 a year with no supporting tour; the mystical performances that go for hours on end; Vaughn’s subdued presence on stage, almost trance-like; the limited interviews; the cryptic statements made from time to time about their own music.
 There was even a period early on in their careers when they refused to say where they were from, and denied having an address anywhere.
 All of this, whether authentic or created, has made this band an enigma.

-Unpolished, the band’s first proper full-length LP, is released in the African country of Namibia in December 1997, however it did not see wide release until four years later when it is released wide by Rastafaria in 2001.
-The album, produced by Ron Benjamin, Yuri and Preston Powell for Jahsoul Productions and recorded at East Coast Flavor in Washington, D.C. was recorded with no mixing board, which means no overdubs, no reverb, no delay and no equalization.
-There were only two mics in the studio for the recording and the drums were not mic’d at all.
+Unpolished, the band’s first proper full-length LP, was released in the African country of Namibia in December 1997, however it did not see wide release until four years later when it is released wide by Rastafaria in 2001.
+The album, produced by Ron Benjamin, Yuri and Preston Powell for Jahsoul Productions and recorded at East Coast Flavor in Washington, D.C., was recorded with no mixing board, which means no overdubs, no reverb, no delay and no equalization.
+There were only two mics in the studio for the recording, and the drums were not mic’d at all.
 It is transferred directly to analog tape.
-Ron Benjamin noting “whatever is this band’s essence, is on this album.”
+In describing Unpolished for an interview, Ron Benjamin noted “whatever is this band’s essence, is on this album.”

 Amby Connor recalls recording the album as the drummer for Midnite.